 By Texas Homesteader

 Aaahhhh spring!
 The grass turns a beautiful lush green and the trees start leafing out.
-And here on the ranch it also means weaning time for the fall-born calves.
+And here at the Homestead it also means weaning time for the fall-born calves.

 Weaning the calves from their mamas takes a huge nutritional drain off of the dams and allows them to regain their proper body condition in preparation for their next calf.
 It’s an important health step for a vibrant and healthy herd.